idvorkin/idvorkin.github.io/_d/elder.md

 ---
 layout: post
 title: Does the word after midlife have to be crisis?
+Transitioning to a modern elder.
 tags:
 permalink: /elder
 redirect_from: